ibexa/documentation-developer/docs/users/oauth_server.md

 ## Resource Server configuration

-To allow resource routes to be accessible through OAuth authorization, you must define a firewall using the `Ibexa\OAuth2Server\Security\Guard\OAuth2Authenticator`.
+To allow resource routes to be accessible through OAuth authorization, you must define a firewall by using `Ibexa\OAuth2Server\Security\Guard\OAuth2Authenticator`.

 The following firewall example allows the REST API to be accessed as an OAuth resource.
-It must be before firewall with less restrictuve pattern like `ibexa_front`.
+It must be placed before the firewall with a less restrictive pattern like `ibexa_front`.

 ```yaml
     #…